boxalino/exporter-shopware6/README.md

 # Boxalino Shopware6 Data Exporter

+## Notice
+The Data Exporter Layer is replaced by the Data Integration Layer.
+For integrations to come, please use the DI plugin: https://github.com/boxalino/data-integration-shopware6

+>Get in touch with Boxalino for migrations from Data Exporter to Data Integration.

 ## Introduction
 For the Shopware6 integration, Boxalino comes with a divided approach: framework layer, data export layer and integration layer.
 The current repository is used as a **data export layer**.